NTP Audit Checklist for CISOs:

 Moving from "compliant on paper" to "secure in practice" doesn't require a revolution.
 Here are the steps:

 Use our online NTP validator to test your server responses.
 Check stratum, offset, and reachability.
 For a deeper diagnostic, our NTP diagnostic tool identifies daemon and configuration issues.
+For a real-world example of this plan executed, see how a 4.2-second drift across 12 servers was brought under 50 ms (fr).

 Replace your legacy NTP sources with authenticated NTS sources.
 RDEM Systems provides NTS infrastructure across 8 TLDs and 3 datacenters — configuration details are available on our dedicated NTS page.